ansible/instruqt/tracks/devops-controller/04-controller-approval/assignment.md

 Our last challenge initiated the Jenkins pipeline by editing the **home.html** page.
 In this challenge, we’ll use automation controller to approve and deploy the _Let’s Quiz!_ application.

+ACME Corp operations created a [controller workflow](https://docs.ansible.com/automation-controller/4.2.0/html/userguide/workflows.html) called `DevOps Workflow`.
+This workflow combines configuring a web server, creating an application release in the ACMECorp repository, and deploying the application to production into a single process.

 >### **❗️ Note**
 > The checks in this challenge might take a few seconds longer due to the  possible variation in the Jenkins pipeline completion time.

 ☑️ Task 1 - Exploring the DevOps Workflow in controller
 ===

-ACME Corp operations created a [controller workflow](https://docs.ansible.com/automation-controller/4.2.0/html/userguide/workflows.html) called `DevOps Workflow`.
-This workflow combines configuring a web server, creating an application release in the ACMECorp repository, and deploying the application to production into a single process.

-**Let’s explore the DevOps Workflow layout using the _visualizer_.**
+**Explore the DevOps Workflow layout using the _visualizer_.**

 * The _Controller_ tab should be open by default.
 * Please log in using the provided credentials if required.